What are the best headphones for cycling? Should you cycle with earphones or earbuds?

 - Poorer sound compared to the Aeropex

-What’s in the box: AfterShokz Trekz Titanium Mini headphones – USB charging cable – Earplugs (for blocking ambient noise) – Soft carrying bag
+What’s in the box: AfterShokz Trekz Titanium Mini headphones – USB charging cable – Earplugs (for blocking ambient noise) – Soft carrying bag.

 Durability 9 | Battery life 8.5 | Sound quality 7 | Comfort 7.5 | Value for money 7.5

-EKEN Bone Conduction Headphones
+5. PURERINA Bone Conduction

-Under 60$ [Check The Latest Price]
+Under 30$ [Check The Latest Price]

 Best cheap bone conduction headphones for cycling